crucian11/Logic/README.md

 # Logic
-Provides a convenient way of representing logic expressions.
-It also allows you to perform basic operations with logic expressions(generate a truth table, find the solution with a given tuple of values).
-Additionally, this library features include a generation of a random logic expression(represented by LogicExpression object), equivalent and not equivalent to a particular expression.
+Logic library provides a convenient way of representing a logic expression.
+It also allows you to perform basic operations with a logic expression(generate a truth table, find the solution with a given tuple of values).
+Additionally, the library features include a generation of a random logic expression, equivalent and not equivalent to a particular expression.

 ##Usage
 ####LogicExpression class